8 Ways to Sing Better Now – Singing Tips Blog

 It’s important to mention that focusing on all of these tips at once isn’t going to be overly effective because our brains can only process so much at a time.
 Therefore, I suggest practicing one of these tips for a few days, then move on to another.
 What we do when we sing is largely based on habit, so be sure to practice consistently.

-Also, as always, if you’re looking for vocal instruction and you’re in the Memphis area, feel free to give me a call at (901)647-4800 or visit my website at VocalCoachKenTaylor.com.
+Also, as always, if you’re looking for vocal instruction, be it through Skype or in my studio in Orlando, feel free to give me a call at (407)730-2795 or visit my website at VocalCoachKenTaylor.com.

 Thanks for visiting and happy singing!